“What are you doing?” my neighbor asked me. “I’m giving coconut oil to my cat,” I replied, trying not to sound too crazy.

 They lack anti-inflammatory properties and may end up creating unwanted side effects.

-5. Apply coconut oil on the nose
+5. Apply coconut oil to the nose

 Health Benefits of Coconut Oil For Cats With Asthma

-1. Boosting your cat’s immune system, therefore protecting her against viral and bacterial infection.
+1. Boost your cat’s immune system, therefore protecting her against viral and bacterial infection.
 Coconut oil’s health benefits include having antibacterial, anti-fungal, and antiviral treatment effects.
 It may work by improving your cat’s immune system response since coconut oil contains fatty acids that are important for a healthy respiratory tract.